MicrosoftDocs/SupportArticles-docs/support/system-center/dpm/troubleshoot-exchange-protection-recovery-issues.md

 If you try to enumerate user mailboxes on the recovery tab of the DPM console and nothing is there, most likely the SG\DB was renamed, which is not supported.

-To fix the issue in DPM 2012, complete the following steps:
+To fix the issue in DPM, complete the following steps:

 1. Remove protection while retaining data for the Exchange database.
 2. Ensure that the Exchange services or server has been restarted, as the VSS writers will not update until this is done.
-3. Reprotect the data source and run a consistency check.
+3. Refresh the protected server.
+Then, reprotect the data source and run a consistency check.
 Recoverable items should appear.

 > [!NOTE]
 > There will be a gap in the enumeration for any days that backup occurred and the Exchange writer metadata was not updated.
 These cannot be restored but will eventually be removed as retention expires.